Shuttle Endeavour embarking on new mission to Los Angeles museum

 Atlantis, which flew NASA’s 135th and final shuttle mission in July 2011, will not need a plane ride to reach its retirement home.
 In November, it will be towed down the road to the Kennedy Space Center Visitor Complex.

 The shuttle will be taken off its carrier jet and moved to a United Airlines hangar to be prepared for transport next month to the California Science Center, located about 12 miles (19 km) from the airport.
-It is due to go on display on Oct.
-30.
+It is due to go on display on October 30.
+(Editing by Jane Sutton and Stacey Joyce)